All the research before writing an Amazon listing is the hard part, right?

 By using our trusty keyword research tool Cerebro, I’ve found a nice list of the top 21 keywords.
 When I import the listing into Scribbles and use my keywords there, only 1 is used: peanut butter.

 So what’s happening here?
 Remember that the listing copy isn’t the only place where keywords can be plugged in.
 They can be entered into the back end too.
-It’s also possible that they’ve change the copy after ranking for certain keywords.
+It’s also possible that they’ve changed the copy after ranking for certain keywords.

 They also give great examples of how to use their products in their A+ content and images: toss a few spoonfuls into shakes or smoothies for a tasty protein boost.